-Michael Nebenzahl is a seasoned litigator with 40 trials to verdict.
+Michael Nebenzahl is a seasoned litigator with 40 trials to verdict, and is a member of the American Board of Trial Advocates (ABOTA).
 His practice focuses on the defense of high stakes personal injury litigation matters involving wrongful death, catastrophic injuries, emotional injuries and brain damage.

 Michael has built his practice over the last two decades handling cases for public entities such as cities, school districts, utility companies and transportation agencies.
 He defends claims of dangerous conditions of public property, claims of liability stemming from the wrongful conduct or negligent acts of employees, and claims in defense of employment related matters.
 These defenses range from roadway design, to the protocols and practices for maintaining streets, sidewalks, and infrastructure, to urban forestry, as well as termination and/or discriminatory employment related matters.
 While he knows that a bell can't be un-rung, Michael takes great pride in understanding how and why any incident occurred and spending much time, effort and analysis in providing advice to his clients on how to prevent future harm.

 One of Southern California's most experience and well-regarded trial attorneys, Michael has been representing clients such as the City of Beverly Hills for over two decades, and his defense verdict for the Rose Bowl in a 2008 brain damage case resulted in being named to the Daily Journal's List of Top Ten Defense Verdicts.

 - Dangerous Condition of Public Property (roads, alleys and sidewalks)

 - Elder Abuse – physical harm on a bus

 - Auto v.
 Auto (auto v. fire truck, auto v. bus)